-(CN1610) #config (CN1610) (Config)#logging persistent 3
+(CN) #config (CN) (Config)#logging persistent 3

-32 Logs and Syslog

-SNTP

-The Simple Network Time Protocol (SNTP) is widely used for synchronizing network resources.
-SNTP Version 4 is described in RFC 2030.
-SNTP is an adaptation of the Network Time Protocol (RFC 1305) and is useful in situations where the full performance of NTP is not justified.
-SNTP can operate in either unicast mode (point-to-point) or broadcast mode (point-to-multipoint).

-Various NTP implementations can operate as either a client or as a server.
+Overview The switch uses the system clock to provide time stamps on log messages.
+Additionally, some show commands include the time in the command output.
+For example, the show users login-history command output includes a Login Time field.
+The system clock provides the information for this field.
+You can configure the system time manually, or you can configure the switch to obtain the time by using a Simple Network Time Protocol (SNTP) server.
+A network SNTP server can provide more accurate switch clock time synchronization than manually-configured time.
+Whether you are using manual time configuration or SNTP, you can also configure daylight savings time and time zone settings.
+Manual clock settings If you are not using SNTP, you can set the time and date settings manually using the clock set command.
+SNTP Overview: The Simple Network Time Protocol (SNTP) is widely a synchronizing network resources.
+SNTP Version 4 is described in R SNTP is an adaptation of the Network Time Protocol (RFC 1305) an situations where the full performance of NTP is not justified.
+SNTP in either unicast mode (point-to-point) or broadcast mode (point-to- Various NTP implementations can operate as either a client or as a server.
 To an NTP or SNTP server, NTP and SNTP clients are indistinguishable; to an NTP or SNTP client, NTP and SNTP servers are indistinguishable.
 Furthermore, any version of NTP is compatible with any other version of NTP1.
-The CN1610 switch software implements only the client side of SNTP.
+The CN switch software implements only the client side of SNTP.
+Basic operation: The SNTP client runs over UDP.

-Basic operation

-The SNTP client runs over UDP.
 The time products derived from the operation of the SNTP client are used to synchronize the system clock with the network time.
 The system clock is used to provide a network synchronized timestamp service to internal clients for use in time stamping events within the switch software (for example, message logs).